djangopackages/djangopackages/docs/postgresql_contributor_instructions.rst

 http://www.enterprisedb.com/products-services-training/pgdownload#osx

-The package will take care of most installation needs, but it doesn't listen on localhost by default.
+The package will take care of most of the PostgreSQL installation needs but it needs a couple of small tweaks.

 Become the new postgres user that the package added: